 Mineral Point

 Mineral Point was settled in the 1800s by immigrants from Cornwall.
 The immigrants had come to the area to mine lead and zinc.
-After settling in the area, they built their homes in the same style they were in Cornwall.
+After settling in the area, they built their homes in the same style as in Cornwall.

-Quite a few of these stone homes they built are still standing today.
-Strolling through the area gives you the feel of strolling through a European village.
+Quite a few of the stone homes they built are still standing today.
+Strolling through the area gives you the feel of walking through a European village.

 Cornish Fest is held once a year to celebrate Mineral Points’ heritage.
 Guests can experience Cornish traditions and sample authentic Cornish food.